Party City vs Target | Comparably

 Leadership Culture Ratings vs Target

-Party City rates % lower than Target on Leadership Culture Ratings vs Target Ratings based on looking at 13493 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What does the leadership team need to get better at?" and "Do Your Company Leaders Do What They Should to Retain You as an Employee?".
+Party City rates % lower than Target on Leadership Culture Ratings vs Target Ratings based on looking at 13527 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does your manager seem to care about you as a person?" and "What do you like best about the leadership team?".

 • Target64